Health care is full of terms we don't use in our everyday lives. Here are some key terms you may come across as you read about health care coverage.

 Medicaid - a joint federal and state program that helps with medical costs for some people who have limited income and resources.
 Medicaid programs vary from state to state, but most health care costs are covered at little or no cost.

 Medical Loss Ratio (MLR) - a requirement that helps to make sure your monthly payments (premiums) go further in covering your health care.
-Health plans sold to individuals and small business employers must spend at least 80 cents of each premium dollar on health care and just 20 cents on administrative costs.
+Health plans sold to individuals and small business employers through the Health Insurance Marketplace must spend at least 80 cents of each premium dollar on health care and just 20 cents on administrative costs.
 Plans sold to large employers (generally more than 50 employees) must spend at least 85 cents of every premium dollar on health care and just 15 cents on administrative costs.

 Medicare - the federal health insurance program for people who are 65 or over, certain younger people with disabilities and people with end-stage renal disease (permanent kidney failure requiring dialysis or a transplant, sometimes called ESRD).
 Medicare has four parts, Medicare Parts A, B, C and D, each covering different benefits.
 Medicare has an annual open enrollment period—from October 15 to December 7 each year—to sign up for Medicare Advantage (Part C) or prescription drug coverage (Medicare Part D).